Working Papers

 Awarded: Charles A. Lave Paper Prize (UCI)

-• This study evaluates the impact of the proposed FDA menthol cigarette ban using aggregate-level retail data and micro-level household data.
-The model incorporates household addiction, heterogeneity, and demographic attributes, with a focus on low-income households and the Black community, who consume menthol cigarettes the most.
-The ban is expected to reduce overall cigarette usage by 13% and the Black smoking rate by 35%, while e-cigarettes and cessation products experience a 4.9% and 1.7% increase in demand, respectively.
-The study also compares the results of the proposed ban with a national cigarette tax and a ban on all flavored nicotine products.
-The findings show that a 10.23% cigarette sales tax is as effective as the menthol cigarette ban, with a smaller reduction in consumer surplus across all demographic groups.
-Expanding the ban to include all non-tobacco flavored e-cigarettes reduces cigarette consumption similarly, while e-cigarette usage reduces by approximately 46%.
-Finally, the study also considers the acquisition of e-cigarette companies by cigarette manufacturers in its analysis.
+• We evaluate the proposed FDA menthol cigarette ban using aggregate-level retail data and micro-level household data.
+The model incorporates addiction and household heterogeneity, with a focus on low-income households and the Black community, who consume menthol cigarettes the most.
+The ban reduces cigarette usage by 12.6% and the Black smoking rate by 35%, while demand for e-cigarettes and cessation products increases by 4.9% and 1.7%, respectively.
+A $1.02-per-pack cigarette sales tax is as effective as the menthol cigarette ban, with a smaller reduction in consumer surplus across most demographic groups, especially Black Americans.
+Including non-tobacco flavored e-cigarettes in the ban reduces cigarette consumption similarly, while e-cigarette usage decreases by 46%.

 with Jiawei Chen and Saad Andalib Syed Shah